 Competitive Intelligence is one of the most important activities you can do.
 After all, your customers are bombarded every day will alternative options to you.
 You don’t have a choice but to keep them very happy.
 Here are 5 Competitive Intelligence mistakes you don’t need to make:

 1. Too small to make a difference

 One of the biggest mistakes you can make is dismissing competitors as too small to make a difference.
 Massive brands have made and will continue to make this mistake now and in the future.
 Think Blockbuster, Kodak (debatable), Woolworths, Staples, Office World and many others.

-Many learn the hard way by ignoring small up and coming brands as irrelevant or a fad.
+Many learn the hard way by ignoring small up-and-coming brands as irrelevant or a fad.
 Uber, Apple, Airbnb, and Amazon.
-And the others are still being planned in a bedsit off Old Street, London or Singapore or Abuja.
+The others are still being planned in a bedsit off Old Street, London Singapore or Abuja.